teuben/teunix/Env/UMD/vpn.md

 For some workflows you'll need to be on VPN, but ssh keys only work when on VPN.

-For me GP has been quite unstable on my kubuntu linux, with some additional anekdotal issues:
+For me GP has been quite unstable (call it brittle) on my kubuntu linux, with some additional anekdotal issues still remain to be resolved:

 1. can limit your download speed for high-speed internet providers.
 2. printing from home may not work to auto-detected printers (not re-tested recently)
+3. occasional change of state in GP will cause it to hang.
+Do your magic or reboot laptop.

 ## GlobalProtect Icon